wangyz1999/resume-web/content/authors/admin/_index.md

 ---
 Hi there!
 I'm a Computer Science Master's student at Columbia University, graduating in May 2023.
 I specialize in Machine Learning and am currently conducting Robot Learning and Representation Learning research in the [Creative Machines Lab](https://www.creativemachineslab.com/), where I am fortunate to be supervised by Professor [Hod Lipson](https://www.hodlipson.com/).

-In my three research projects, I developed deep-learning models to suggest routes for human search-and-rescue teams, taught a face robot to speak with human-like facial expressions, and made a legged robot "aware" of its morphology through motion.
+In my three research projects, I developed deep-learning models to suggest routes for human search-and-rescue teams, taught a face robot to speak with human-like facial expressions, and identified a legged robot's morphology through its kinematic data.

-I'm currently applying for a Ph.D. program concentrating on Robot Learning, Multimodal Perception (especially vision and sound), Representation Learning, and Human-AI Interaction.
-I'm highly interested in understanding the nature of intelligence, with a long-term ambition of creating Human-Centered General AI.
-I wish my work and knowledge can make the world a better place.

 {{< icon name="download" pack="fas" >}} Here's my {{< staticref "uploads/resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.